Software Sprawl Is Draining Your Business. Five Steps to Fix It.

 Common issues include:

-• Two CRMs in parallel
+• Two CRMs running in parallel (often after an acquisition or team merger)

-• Marketing automation disconnected from sales
+• Marketing automation disconnected from sales, causing leads to fall through at handoff

-• Manual exports for reporting
+• Manual data exports for reporting that should be automatic

 Fragmentation increases error rates and slows decision-making.
+A clean stack quietly improves margins without requiring a major investment.

 Step 4: Evaluate Data Flow and Integration

-Map how data moves.
+Map how data actually moves through your business.

 • Entered